zachgk/catln/docs/README.md

 This directory contains a number of documents describing the project.

+- [Syntax](syntax.md) - Basic guide to the syntax for Catln
+- [Building](building.md) - Instructions on installing dependencies, building, and running Catln
 - [Code Organization](organization.md) - Describes the overarching organization of the compiler and summaries of the key files to understand it
-- [Getting Started](gettingStarted.md) - Instructions on installing, building, and running Catln

 ## Philosophy